Last updated on March 18, 2026

 Ramos, Dragon Engine | Illustration by Joseph Meehan

 There are plenty of value decks in Commander, but sometimes specificity and deck-building restrictions really spice the game up.
-Narrowing your option to a few hyper-specific cards, like 5-color artifact commanders, is a great way to get your creative juices flowing as you try to maximize the value of these commanders.
+Narrowing your option to a few hyper-specific cards, like 5-color artifact commanders, is a great way to bring up new deck ideas and get your creative juices flowing as you try to maximize the value of these commanders.

 5-color decks can be piles of good cards, but there’s plenty of room for creative expression.
 What’s your favorite 5-color commander?
 Have you built any of the ones on this list?
 Let me know in the comments or on the Draftsim Discord!